Log Calculator (Logarithm)

 The below table represents some frequent numbers' common and natural logarithms.

 How to calculate logarithm with arbitrary base

-If you want to calculate a logarithm with an arbitrary base, but are able to access only a natural logarithm calculator or a log 10 base calculator, you need to apply the following rules:
+If you want to compute a logarithm with an arbitrary base, but can access only a natural logarithm calculator or a log 10 base calculator, you need to apply the following rules:

 Log base 2: an example

 Let's assume you want to use this tool as a log base 2 calculator.
 To calculate the logarithm of any number, simply follow these steps:

 - Decide on the number you want to find the logarithm.
 Let's say it's 100.

 - Decide on your base - in this case, 2.

 - Find the logarithm with base 10 of number 100.